 Social-communication deficits are one of the identifying aspects of autism spectrum disorder.
 Therapy can address difficulties with socialization and help to train appropriate behaviors for better communication.
 Additionally, therapy frequently takes a total communication approach and may incorporate the use of alternative communication methods including speech-generating devices.

 Issues with speech fluency or stuttering can begin during childhood or after the onset of some neurological conditions.
 Fluency can be addressed using strategies to modify instances of stuttering along with using techniques to facilitate more fluent speech.

 These disorders can occur across the life span but often are associated with language development in children.
 Targeted therapy can train the use of grammatical language and help parents or caregivers facilitate optimal language growth at home and in other natural environments.

-If any of the above issues apply to you, please check out the free and paid resources below that may help you in your therapy journey.
+If any of the above issues apply to you, please check out the free and paid resources by clicking the link below.
 Know these resources are not meant to replace actual therapy with a speech-language pathologist.
 However when applied effectively, these resources can help you to improve various aspects of function.